m-wiesner/Jotto/README.md

-I would like to add a few features that allows the user to view candidate words from the word list given certain criteria, as well as to automatically view the potential combinations of words.
+I would like to add a few features that allows the user to view candidate words from the word list given certain criteria, as well as to automatically view the potential valid letter combinations for each guess.
 This will require more of an event based program.

 4. GUI